 Interestingly, average order values dropped between 2% and 9% during the month.

 “This might reflect the recent pinch consumers in some oil-dependent countries are currently experiencing, due to lower global fuel prices,” Omar explains.

 In our recent two-part series, we illustrated how MENA consumers are embracing social networks more than ever.
 “Facebook and WhatsApp absolutely crush the competition in Arab countries,” we wrote, “with penetration rates of 87% and 84%, respectively.”

 We also noted, however, that Instagram was gaining ground in the region.

 This was especially apparent during Ramadan 2016, our research found.
 This year, the number of MotionPoint clients serving MENA consumers via Instagram hit an all-time high.

 For instance, we examined social-network referral traffic for a furniture retail client's Arabic site serving the Saudi Arabian market.
 During Ramadan, Facebook referral traffic dropped by 64%.
 In contrast, referral traffic from Instagram surged by a jaw-dropping 59,000%.

 Since this increase seemed unbelievable, we dug deeper.
-Indeed, the retailer savvily chose to use Ramadan as an opportunity to engage the region's Instagram users by inviting them to share photos (and hashtags) of their favorite Ramadan-related items and products.
+Indeed, the retailer savvily chose to use Ramadan as an opportunity to engage the region's Instagram users by inviting them to share photos (and hashtags) of their favourite Ramadan-related items and products.
 This themed content and calls-to-action made all the difference.

 "Digital marketers know that Instagram's hashtags are especially effective in generating interest and referral traffic-and this appears even more so in MENA," Omar says.
 "Here, they're a particularly powerful tool.
-Companies looking to enter the market, or companies already in the market that haven't customized their social platform campaigns, should take note."
+Companies looking to enter the market, or companies already in the market that haven't customised their social platform campaigns, should take note."

 Mobile Sites are Critical